brownae/react101/README.md

     When we log 'store.getState()' to the console we get an object with expenses: [] and filer with the default object settings from 'filtersReducerDefaultState'.

-Lecture 93 ES6 Spread Operator in Reducers
+Lecture 93 ES6 Spread Operator in Reducers on arrays
     Note we installed uuid which generated "universally unique id's".
 This is used temporarily until our database does this. https://www.npmjs.com/package/uuid
     Here we created an addExpense function. and we deconstructed the input parameters to make a object if one does not exist.